agombolay/ribose-map/Set-Up-Instructions/Required-Software.md

          * [pybedtools] (https://pypi.python.org/pypi/pybedtools): Extension of BEDtools program

 ------

-####[Instructions on how to install required all other required software] (https://github.com/agombolay/Ribose-seq-Project/blob/master/Set-Up-Instructions/Install-Required-Software.md)

 * [**umitools**] (https://github.com/brwnj/umitools):
   * umitools is used to trim unique molecular identifiers (UMIs) and to remove duplicate reads